92green/enty/packages/enty-docs/src/content/tutorial/glossary.md

 ---
-id: glossary
 title: Glossary
-group: Resources
 ---

 ## Api
 An EntityApi is a collection of promise returning functions that get bound to [RequestHoc]'s.
 It's called an Api becuase it most often is the binding between an API and a client.

-## Child Schema
-Any schema that requires a shape on a single child.
-See: [EntitySchema], [ArraySchema], [DynamicSchema]

-## shape
-shapes are the ke peice of information required by a schema.
-For an [EntitySchema] it is [Structural Schema], for an [ObjectSchema] it is an object literal describing its relationships.

 ## Denormalize
 The process of taking a normalized result structure and replacing all the id strings with their current entity.

-## Keyed Schema
-A schema that describes a keyed data type.
-See: [ObjectSchema], [MapSchema]

 ## Normalize
 The process of traversing a data structure to find entities.
 These entities are then stored by